stephennewman/parse/parse-doc.md

 *   **Capture Page Functionality:**
     *   Implement voice recording using the browser's MediaRecorder API.
     *   Integrate with a transcription service (e.g., Deepgram, AssemblyAI, OpenAI Whisper).
-    *   Display the final transcript (now in a separate tab).
+    *   Display the final transcript.
     *   Develop the UI/UX for associating spoken words/phrases with specific form fields.
     *   Implement the logic to save the structured `form_data` along with the transcript/audio link to the `form_submissions` table.
 *   **Enhanced Form Fields:** Support for more field types (e.g., dropdown, checkbox, date, number) in the template editor and capture page. **(Radio, Multi-Checkbox, Rating added)**